smierz/openalex-utils/README.md

 * inverted_index_to_text:\
 A notebook showing how to recreate a work's abstract from its [abstract_inverted_index](https://docs.openalex.org/about-the-data/work#abstract_inverted_index).
 * translate_concept_using_wikidata:\
-A notebook showing how to pull all translations for a concept's [display_name](https://docs.openalex.org/about-the-data/concept#display_name) from wikidata.
+A notebook showing how to pull all translations for a concept's [display_name](https://docs.openalex.org/about-the-data/concept#display_name) from Wikidata.